bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/1_PrimaryPCR.md

 Extend | 72˚C | 30 sec
 Holding	| 4˚C	Hold | 0 sec

-\**23 cycles is a good starting point here.
-With V4 primers, primer dimers will occur by cycle 25 and will make judging the success of amplification difficult without running gel or secondary QC.*
+\**25 cycles is a good starting point here.
+With V4 primers, primer dimers will occur after cycle 25 and will make judging the success of amplification difficult without running gel or secondary QC.*